AnirudhMaiya/Rethinking-SWATS-Optimizer/README.md

-# Rethinking-SWATS-Optimiser
+# Rethinking-SWATS-Optimizer
-Rethinking SWATS (Switches from Adam to SGD) Optimiser.
+Rethinking SWATS (Switches from Adam to SGD) Optimizer.
 Performing the switch Locally than Globally.

 ## Prerequisites